Comparing super funds

 The next steps.

-In most cases, Industry SuperFunds have performed better than retail funds, while also charging lower fees and providing excellent service.
+On average Industry SuperFunds have performed better than retail funds, while also on average charging lower fees and providing excellent service.
 This means you have a greater chance of enjoying more money in your retirement, and if that sounds good to you, then the next step is to choose the Industry SuperFund that fits your needs.

 What is the easiest way to change funds?